sandhyaparna/Data-Science/Statistics/Hypothesis Testing.md

   * Adjustment to degrees of freedom using the Welch-Satterthwaite method, Welch t Test statistic
 * Independence of observations - No relationship between observations in each group or between the groups themselves
 * No outliers - BoxPlot

+### Pearson Correlation
+Measures the strength & direction of LINEAR relationship between 2 variables
+##### Assumptions
+* Observations in each sample are independent and identically distributed (iid)
+* Observations in each sample are normally distributed
+* Observations in each sample have the same variance

+### Spearman's Rank-Order Correlation
+It is the nonparametric version of the Pearson correlation Measures strength & direction of MONOTONIC realtionship between 2 ranked variables A monotonic (need not be linear) relationship is a relationship that does one of the following: (1) as the value of one variable increases, so does the value of the other variable; or (2) as the value of one variable increases, the other variable value decreases
+##### Assumptions
+* Observations in each sample are independent and identically distributed (iid)
+* Observations in each sample can be ranked(oridinal), interval or ratio